mozilla-mobile/mozilla-vpn-client/docs/Building/macos.md

     ./scripts/macos/conda_install_extras.sh

-Your Xcode install comes with a copy of the MacOS-SDK.
-We need to tell the conda environment where to find it.

-Find the sdk path

-    xcrun --sdk macosx --show-sdk-path

-If xcrun didn't work, default paths where you probably find your SDK:
- * Default Xcode-command-line tool path: `/Library/Developer/CommandLineTools/SDKs/MacOSX.<VersionNumber>.sdk`
- * Default Xcode.app path: `/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk`

-Add it to the conda env

-    conda env config vars set SDKROOT=$SDK_PATH

-Reactivate your conda env

-    conda activate vpn

-You can view your set variables

-    conda env config vars list

-The variable config step only needs to be done once.
 When you next want to start building the VPN, all you need to do is activate your conda environment (`conda activate vpn`).

 ## Get Qt